8x6 Sheds

 - Flat (check with a spirit level)

-- Solid (bricks, slabs or concrete.
-NOT soil, grass or gravel)
+- Solid (bricks, slabs, concrete, or a base kit.
+NOT soil, grass or loose gravel)

 - With drainage (it doesn't have to be raised, but rainwater has to be able to leave the area.)